-The Investment Committee has decided that companies in the tobacco, liquor and gambling industries should be avoided to the extent possible within the above policy.
-In its selection process, the investment manager should avoid securities of companies which derive a significant portion (as defined below) of their revenues from the manufacture, sale or distribution of products or services in these industries.
+The Investment Committee has decided that companies in the tobacco, gambling industries, companies that derive a significant portion of their potential emissions, based on proven reserves, from the extraction of thermal coal or oil from tar sands and domestic companies that are engaged in the production of small arms ammunition or firearms should be avoided to the extent possible within the above policy.
+In its selection process, the investment manager should avoid securities of companies which derive a significant portion (as defined below) of their business from the manufacture, sale or distribution of products or services in these industries.